Oil Diplomacy Editor

 Wintershall said it was preparing to wind down oil production in Libya and fly out 130 people of varying nationalities and their families to ensure their security.
 Wintershall also is taking steps to suspend its production in the country, currently about 100,000 b/d.

-A BP PLC spokesman noted that the firm has about 40 people in the country, mostly there to help ready an onshore rig to start drilling in the west of the country.
+A BP PLC spokesman noted that the firm has about 40 people in the country, mostly there to help prepare an onshore rig to start drilling in the west of the country.

 "We are looking at evacuating some people from Libya, so those preparations are being suspended but we haven't started drilling and we are years away from any production," the BP spokesman said.